 The easiest way to register your streaming media player will be to use your computer to register it.
 To do that:

-1. Find the MAC Address (also sometimes called a Hardware Address or an Ethernet Address) on your device.
+1. Find the MAC Address (also sometimes called a Hardware Address, Wifi Address, or Ethernet Address) on your device.
 It is 12 characters long (it looks like "01:23:45:67:89:ab").
 Your device may have two -- one for the wired (Ethernet) network, and one for the wireless network.
 If that is the case, we recommend you use the one for the wired network for the best experience.
 Often it's printed on the box the device came in.

 3. For Case Type and Operating System, choose "Other".
 Enter the model of your device in the "please specify" field.